 - Tomatoes are said to benefit from geraniums, petunias, nasturtiums and borage.

-- If you are looking for slug repellant plants, then plant mint, hyssop, and sage around plants that are likely to be affected by slugs.
+- If you are looking for slug-repellant plants, plant mint, hyssop, and sage around plants that are likely to be affected by slugs.

 - Lovage, tarragon and chamomile are general health plants and are considered to be garden helpers too.
 Plant them in between your edible garden to keep plants healthy in general.

-In conclusion, combining the two gardening worlds of edibles and ornamentals is not impossible, but rather a slow-burner process whereby you get to know your garden inhabitants more intimately.
+In conclusion, combining the two gardening worlds of edible plants and ornamental plants is not impossible, but rather a slow-burner process whereby you get to know your garden inhabitants more intimately.

 Do your research before you start to work on your duo garden.
 Planning is the key to success.
 Remember that your end-vision end goal does not need to happen overnight; tackle it in stages.
 If something you planted is not flourishing, move it.
 Don’t be intimidated by trying your hand at something new.
 Combine, learn, have fun.
 Let your creativity flow!

-On completion of your foodscape, or seeing your edible garden elevated with flowering ornamentals and herbs buzzing with insect activity, you will realise that all the experimenting was so, so worth your while.
+On completion of your foodscape, or seeing your edible garden elevated with flowering ornamental plants and herbs buzzing with insect activity, you will realise that all the experimenting was so, so worth your while.